blackbaud/skyux2/CONTRIBUTING.md

 To declare localization strings, specify a string name and provide the string and a description in the `resources_en_US.json` file in `src/assets/locales`.
 You can reference the localization strings with the `skyAppResources` pipe or the `SkyAppResourcesService` service in `@blackbaud/skyux-builder/runtime/i18n`.

-## Make your changes
+## Contribute to SKY UX

 ### File an issue
 Before you start any work, please [file an issue](https://github.com/blackbaud/skyux2/issues/new).
 The sooner we can discuss potential code changes, the better.
 We also use the issue to track and assign any work needed.
 To file a issue with SKY UX, follow these instructions:
 1. [Create a GitHub issue in the SKY UX 2 repo](https://github.com/blackbaud/skyux2/issues/new).
-2. Fill in the template fields to provide:
+2. Fill out the template fields to provide:
     - The expected behavior
     - The actual behavior
     - Steps to reproduce